lalalic/qili/README.md

 * reportThreshold: write only, to a performance profiler threshold when app set isDev=true in app.qili2.com,default undefined

-* logVariables(operationName, variables): write only, returned value as log.variables, default undefined
+* logVariables(variables,operationName): write only, returned value as log.variables, default undefined

 * buildPagination(Type:String): {typeDefs, resolver}
 	* to build pagination module for Type, you should manually merge returned typeDefs and resolver